chgies/EaR_R/README.md

 2. Clone repository to your local file system

-3. If needed, install required python modules: "python -m pip install -r "./requirements.txt"
+3. Install required python modules: "python -m pip install -r "./requirements.txt"

-4. Run "run_pose_extraction.py" to start pose extraction for every video, all pose keypoint coordinates get extracted and saved as csv files in CANDOR directory, creating a new "extracted_coordinates" directory
+4. Run "run_pose_extraction.py" to start pose extraction for every video, all pose keypoint coordinates get extracted and saved as csv files into the directory you provide per command line.
+The file has following command line options:
-    a.
-You can choose which Mediapipe posel model you like to use by changing line 17 in "run_pose_extraction.py".
-Possible models are "lite", "full", "heavy".
-You can find more information at https://developers.google.com/mediapipe/solutions/vision/pose_landmarker

-    b.
-You can choose how many parallel processes should be started when extracting the coordinates by changing MAX_WORKERS variable at line 24
+    MANDATORY: '-d' or '--extraction_dir': The directory where to put the csv files that contain the extracted poses '-m' or '--model': The Pose Landmarker Model to use with MediaPipe.
+Possible: light, full and heavy.
+Default is heavy -w' or '--workers': help='The amount of parallel processes that are used to extract the dataset.
+Default is 1

 You can find information for feature extraction and further use in the 'references' folder